henrywang08/1906_ConfigMgrAdvLab_Module1-3/instructions.md

 In this exercise you will:
 - Configure AD Connect.

-1. [] Log on to @lab.VirtualMachine(NYCCAS).SelectLink using the following credentials: 
+1. [] Log on to @lab.VirtualMachine(NYCCFG).SelectLink using the following credentials: 
 	   	- User name: Contoso\\Administrator
 		- Password: +++Pa$$w0rd+++
 1. [] Open the web browser and go to +++https://www.microsoft.com/en-us/download/details.aspx?id=47594+++ and click **Download** to get the latest version of Azure AD Connect.